kcarlton55/flashcardz/README.md

 * Cards whose max tally has been reached are removed from the deck.
 * A card automatically removed each time its max tally has been reached.
 * Portions of card's text can be highlighted with underscores, italics, or colors.
-* Issue a trigger to a word, i.e. a key; Opens an web page from the Internet showing the word's definition.
+* Issue a trigger to a card, i.e. a key; Opens an web page from the Internet showing the word's definition.
 * Run Flashcardz from a web page when Jupyter Lab software is installed.